When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 There are more similarities between espresso and doppio than there are differences.

-Let’s take a closer look at how these two drinks are made and what kind of beans they come from.
+Let's take a closer look at how these two drinks are made and what type of beans they are made from.

 Roasting process